erikrios/nvim/README.md

-# DevActivity's dotfiles

-## Neovim setup for Rust
+## Neovim setup

-Konfigurasi ini menggunakan `Lazy.nvim` sebagai _plugins manager_.
-Silahkan kunjungi halaman [dokumentasi Lazy.nvim](https://github.com/folke/lazy.nvim) untuk informasi dan cara kerjanya.

-Sebagai tambahan, silahkan install beberapa `package` pendukung berikut ini di sistem OS Anda: `git, fzf, fd, lldb and ripgrep`.
-Perlu diingat bahwa nama `package` tersebut mungkin berbeda dibeberapa Distro Linux, jadi pastikan nama `package` tersebut sesuai dengan Distro Linux yang Anda gunakan.

-Untuk _language server_ yang digunakan dalam konkfigurasi ini adalah [neovim-lspconfig](https://github.com/neovim/nvim-lspconfig).
-Detail lebih lanjut dapat Anda lihat melalui link tersebut.

-Gunakan perintah dibawah untuk informasi terkait _plugins_:
+This configuration uses `Lazy.nvim` as the plugin manager.
+Please visit the [Lazy.nvim documentation](https://github.com/folke/lazy.nvim) for more information and how it works.

+Additionally, please install the following supporting packages on your OS: `git, fzf, fd, lldb, and ripgrep`.
+Keep in mind that the package names might differ across Linux distributions, so make sure the package names match those used in your specific Linux distro.

+The language server used in this configuration is [neovim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+You can find more details at that link.

+Use the following commands for plugin-related information:

-- :checkhealth lazy - recommended to run after installation
+- `:checkhealth lazy` - recommended to run after installation
-- :Lazy - to manage Plugins
+- `:Lazy` - to manage plugins

-Dasar mappings:
+Key mapping modes:

-- n: normal only
+- `n`: normal mode only
-- v: visual and select
+- `v`: visual and select modes
-- o: operator-pending
+- `o`: operator-pending mode
-- x: visual only
+- `x`: visual mode only
-- s: select only
+- `s`: select mode only
-- i: insert
+- `i`: insert mode
-- c: command-line
+- `c`: command-line mode
-- l: insert, command-line, regexp-search ("Lang-Arg" pseudo-mode)
+- `l`: insert, command-line, regexp-search ("Lang-Arg" pseudo-mode)

-Koma ( `,` ) adalah `leader`, silahkan tekan koma saat buka Neovim untuk mlihat _shortcut keys_ yang sudah dikonfigurasi.
+The comma ( `,` ) is the `leader` key.
+Press the comma key when opening Neovim to see the shortcut keys that have been configured.